Here are my recommended films, DVDs and videos from colleagues and other creative professionals devoted to natural health and compassionate living.

 Gentle Yoga (Part I) is safe and easy for virtually everyone who can lie on the floor and sit upright – providing wonderful benefits with very modest effort.
 Alese guides you to an easy flexibility of your spine and full, joyous movement of your joints in a sweet, relaxed way that everyone can enjoy.
 Running time: 66 minutes

 Chair Yoga (Part II) is one of the gentlest and safest forms of yoga.
 It can be done sitting in, or standing behind, a chair making it ideal for those who have limited movement capability.
 Running time: 45 minutes.

-Use the drop-down menu and “Buy Now” button to the left to buy 1, 2, or 3 DVD’s.
+Click the “Buy Now” button to the left to buy your DVD for $10.
 Orders are shipped to USA addresses only, and its territories, via USPS Priority Mail.

 The film exposes the collusion and corruption in government and big business that is costing us trillions of healthcare dollars, and keeping us sick.
 What The Health is a surprising, and at times hilarious, investigative documentary that will be an eye-opener for everyone concerned about our nation's health and how big business influences it.

 How and why what we eat is the cause of the chronic diseases that are killing us, and changing what we eat can save our lives one bite at a time.

 This new ground-breaking documentary explores the impact that food choices have on people's health, the health of our planet and on the lives of other living species.
 And also discusses several misconceptions about food and diet.

 FORKS OVER KNIVES

 If you haven’t seen this film, I urge you and your friends to do so!